APPRENTICESHIP CAREER FOCUS

 Event Management Assistants for Opening Night Receptions, Board Meetings, the annual Gala, and other special events

-Box office, Front of House, Reception, and Gift Shop Associates
+Box office, Front of House, and Reception

 REBECCA RICE COMMUNITY ENGAGEMENT GRANT